Cochlear implant: Efficacy

 The data for cochlear implant outcomes in older adults differs.
-A 2016 research study found that age at implantation was highly correlated with post-operative speech understanding performance for various test measures.
+A 2016 research study found that age at implantation was highly correlated with postoperative speech understanding performance for various test measures.
 In this study, people who were implanted at age 65 or older performed significantly worse on speech perception testing in quiet and in noisy conditions compared to younger CI users.
 Other studies have shown different outcomes, with some reporting that adults implanted at the age of 65 and older showed audiological and speech discrimination outcomes similar to younger adults.
-While cochlear implants demonstrate substantial benefit across all age groups, results will depend on cognitive factors that are ultimately highly age dependent.
+While cochlear implants demonstrate substantial benefit across all age groups, results will depend on cognitive factors that are ultimately highly age-dependent.
 However, studies have documented the benefit of cochlear implants in octogenarians.

 The effects of aging on central auditory processing abilities are thought to play an important role in impacting an individual's speech perception with a cochlear implant.
 The Lancet reported that untreated hearing loss in adults is the number one modifiable risk factor for dementia.
-In 2017, a study also reported that adults using a cochlear implant had significantly improved cognitive outcomes including working memory, reaction time, and cognitive flexibility compared to people who were waiting to receive a cochlear implant.
+In 2017, a study also reported that adults using a cochlear implant had significantly improved cognitive outcomes, including working memory, reaction time, and cognitive flexibility, compared to people who were waiting to receive a cochlear implant.

 Prolonged duration of deafness is another factor that is thought to have a negative impact on overall speech understanding outcomes for CI users.
 However, a study found no statistical difference in the speech understanding abilities of CI patients over 65 who had been hearing impaired for 30 years or more prior to implantation.
-In general, outcomes for CI patients are dependent upon the individual's level of motivation, expectations, exposure to speech stimuli and consistent participation in aural rehabilitation programs.
+In general, outcomes for CI patients are dependent upon the individual's level of motivation, expectations, exposure to speech stimuli, and consistent participation in aural rehabilitation programs.

 A 2016 systematic review of CI for people with unilateral hearing loss (UHL) found that of the studies conducted and published, none were randomized, only one evaluated a control group, and no study was blinded.
 After eliminating multiple uses of the same subjects, the authors found that 137 people with UHL had received a CI.
 While acknowledging the weakness of the data, the authors found that CI in people with UHL improves sound localization compared with other treatments in people who lost hearing after they learned to speak; in the one study that examined this, CI did improve sound localization in people with UHL who lost hearing before learning to speak.
 It appeared to improve speech perception and to reduce tinnitus.

-In terms of quality of life, several studies have shown that cochlear implants are beneficial in many aspects of quality of life, including communication improvements and positive effects on social, emotional, psychological and physical well-being.
+In terms of quality of life, several studies have shown that cochlear implants are beneficial in many aspects of quality of life, including communication improvements and positive effects on social, emotional, psychological, and physical well-being.
 A 2017 narrative review also concluded that the quality of life scores of children using cochlear implants were comparable to those of children without hearing loss.
 Studies involving adults of all ages reported significant improvement in QoL after implantation when compared to adults with hearing aids.
 This was often independent of audiological performance.